top of page

 Social Behaviour: Giant African land snails are nocturnal, moving around at night to feed.
 With the exception of mating, snails spend much of their time alone

-Males and females: The giant African land snails are hermaphrodite which means that they have both male and female the reproduction organs
+Males and females: The giant African land snails are hermaphrodite which means that they have both male and female reproduction organs

 Number of young: They lay about 200 eggs